Development of an IRVM Program

 Identify what staff member will implement the plan.
 County or city officials will sometimes have someone who is already on staff implement the plan.
 More often, counties will create a new roadside vegetation manager position.

 Ideally, the roadside manager will have wide-ranging knowledge and skills.
 The best candidates will have a strong background operating heavy equipment such as tractors, mowers, chainsaws, pickup trucks, trailers, skid loaders, tree planters, prescribed fire equipment, hand tools, seeders, and chemical spray equipment.
 They will also have good communication skills.
-Experience working with natural resources, vegetation or both is an important bonus.
+Experience working with natural resources, vegetation, or both is an important bonus.
 Candidates must like a challenge and be willing to learn as they go.
 The county or city may hire the roadside manager before developing the IRVM plan and conducting the roadside vegetation inventory so the roadside manager can be involved in developing the plan.
-Conversely, the department hiring the roadside manager may prefer to write the plan first to articulate their vision for the program and develop local support for hiring a roadside manager to implement the plan A generic position description (Appendix 1b) can be customized to fit your county’s situation.
+Conversely, the department hiring the roadside manager may prefer to write the plan first to articulate their vision for the program and develop local support for hiring a roadside manager to implement the plan.
+A generic position description (Appendix 1b) can be customized to fit your county’s situation.

-- a full-time roadside manager/vegetation specialist,
+• aa full-time roadside manager/vegetation specialist,

 Results from the latest roadside manager salary survey can help when budgeting for staff salaries.
 Potential funding sources in the county budget for roadside positions include the rural basic fund, secondary road fund, road clearing appropriation, and county conservation board budget.
 See an example of a roadside manager job description in the appendix.